ETIAS or visa: what are the differences when traveling in Europe?

 When do I need a Schengen visa?

-If you are not eligible for ETIAS, or if you are planning a stay of more than 90 days, a Schengen visa is required.
-This type of visa is issued by the embassy of the country you are visiting, after an interview and presentation of original documents (proof of resources, insurance, accommodation, etc.).
+If you are not eligible for ETIAS, or if you plan to stay longer than 90 days, a Schengen visa is required.
+This type of visa is issued by the embassy of the country visited, after an interview and presentation of original documents: proof of resources, insurance, accommodation.

 ETIAS: a fast online procedure

-Unlike a visa, the ETIAS is obtained via a simple online form.
+Unlike a visa, an Electronic Travel Authorization is obtained by completing the ETIAS form online.
 No appointment is necessary, and ETIAS fees are paid directly by credit card.
 TheETIAS is valid for 3 years for stays of less than 90 days in the Schengen area.

 What if you already have a valid Schengen visa?